JosefJ/GMevents/README.md

 <hr /><br />

-Blockchain Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
+Hello Blockchain Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
 The Osaka blockchain event calendar is no different, it's just a bit longer.
 This is an voluntary initiative which was formed around the Ethereum Devcon 5